 However, you need to make sure you are ready to start investing in real estate.
 For one, you will need to put down a significant amount of money upfront to begin real estate investing.
 Buying a home, apartment complex, or piece of land can be expensive.
-And that’s not to mention the ongoing maintenance costs you’ll be responsible for, as well as the potential for income gaps if you are between tenants for a time.
+That’s not to mention the ongoing maintenance costs you’ll be responsible for, as well as the potential for income gaps if you are between tenants for a time.

-Here’s what you need to know about investing in real estate, and if it's the right choice for you.
+Here’s what you need to know about investing in real estate and if it's the right choice for you.

 Pay With Cash

-Think about it: With renters, there is usually high turnover.
+Think about it: With renters, there can be high turnover.
 You may also experience a time where you have no renters at all for the property.
-If you can’t afford the mortgage without renters, it may end up being more of a financial burden, rather than a means of building wealth.
+If you can’t afford the mortgage payment without the rental income, it may end up being more of a financial burden, rather than a means of building wealth.
 Plus, if you can’t pay the mortgage, it could end up damaging your credit, which will cost you money in the long run.

-Plan Out All of Your Expenses Before You Buy the Property
+Plan out All of Your Expenses

 When purchasing real estate for investment purposes, you need to consider the cost of taxes, utilities, upkeep, and repairs.
 Often it is easier to go through a rental company and have them handle things like repairs and rent collection.
-While this will cost money, it will help ease the burden of owning a rental property, especially If you don’t have time to do everything that needs to be done at your property, using an agency is a good option.
+While this will cost money, it will help ease the burden of owning a rental property.
+Especially if you don’t have time to do everything that needs to be done at your property, using an agency is a good option.

 You need to price your rental property so that all of these fees and other expenses are fully covered.
 Additionally, you should take the first few months of surplus money and set it aside to cover the cost of repairs on the property.
 It’s also important to have insurance on the property (and plan for the cost).
 You should also be prepared to deal with additional costs and other situations as they arise, perhaps with a sinking fund for the property.